chrissearle/www_smu/content/2019/04/18/nikon-dr-5-right-angle-finder-adapter-for-star-adventurer.md

 This had two issues.
 One is that the screw thread on the DR-5 outer screw ring didn't sit quite right.
 The bigger issue is that it clips over the knurled ring on the star adventurer.
 I need this adjusted to be able to see the scope in focus.
 This is both for direct viewing due to my eyesight and also through the DR-5 - this has it's own focus ring but needs the adventurer's own ring to bring the focus to a point where it can focus on it properly.
 This meant that the clip was loose.

 Second attempt after looking through a fair number of options out there was to model in Fusion 360.
-After a few attempts I ended up with the following model (::download{title="STL file" path="NikonStarAdventurer.stl"})):
+After a few attempts I ended up with the following model (:download{title="STL file" path="NikonStarAdventurer.stl"})):

 ![Fusion 360 model](/images/posts/2019/04/fusion.jpg)